-Type of assessment Inspection Pre-conditions The ICT under test has a mode that provides a means for two-way voice communication.
-The ICT is in the mode that provides a means for two-way voice communication.
+Type of assessment Inspection

+Pre-conditions 1.
+The ICT under test has a mode that provides a means for two-way voice

+communication.

+2. The ICT is in the mode that provides a means for two-way voice communication.

 3. An "RTT reference terminal" is available.

 Procedure 1.
 Check that the ICT allows two-way RTT communication with the "reference" ICT.

-Result Pass: Check 1 is true Fail: Check 1 is false Not applicable: Pre-condition 1 is not met Not testable: Pre-condition 3 is not met NOTE: An "RTT re eference terminal" is a terminal specifically designed for testing RTT capable devices in a manner that would confirm their functionality and interoperability.
-These are generally created by a national or international standards entity so that all testing is done with a consistent "RTT reference terminal".
+Result Pass: Check 1 is true

+Fail: Check 1 is false

+Not applicable: Pre-condition 1 is not met

+Not testable: Pre-condition 3 is not met

+NOTE: An "RTT refe NOTE: An "RTT reference terminal" is a terminal specifically designed for testing RTT capable devices in a

+manner that would confirm their functionality and interoperability.
+These are generally created by a

+national or in national or international standards entity so that all testing is done with a consistent "RTT reference

+terminal".